John Graham on Russian TV—appearances ended by Ukraine war

 I’d like to think that NTV kept sending a camera crew out to me on Whidbey Island, Washington because my expertise gave me credibility.
 But it’s far more likely that the Russians simply wanted to inject at least a small dose of balance into their broadcast in order to improve their ratings.

-I don't regret my associations with Russian media in the least.
+I don't regret my associations with Russian media.
 In my interviews, I gave at least as good as I got.
 More to the point, I know that many times I was able to present some balanced thinking to Russian minds accustomed to accepting the propaganda served up by the Kremlin.
 It was worth a shot.